asogaard/rootplotting/README.md

 $ git clone git@github.com:asogaard/rootplotting.git
 $ pip install -e rootplotting/
 ```
-Then, the tools in this package is available by importing `import rootplotting as rp` anywhere in python.
+Then, the tools in this package will be available by importing `import rootplotting as rp` anywhere in python.

 ## Contents